-You are able to possibly avoid needing to take the BST if you have equivalent experience the Security Programs Division deems as acceptable.
-Contact the Security Programs Division to determine if your experience is acceptable.
+You are able to possibly avoid needing to take the BST if you have equivalent experience the BC Security Programs Division deems as acceptable.
+Contact the BC Security Programs Division to determine if your experience is acceptable.
 You will need to attach your employment history in the BC Security Guard application.
 Possible experience equivalent includes,

 Canada Border Services Agency